top of page

 REI Photo

 Both tandem and solo rescues involve a series of steps that must be accomplished in sequence.
 They take practice.
-If one step fails, the rescue often fails.
-What if the kayak sinks, or blows away.
+If one step fails, particularly with a solo reentry, the rescue often fails.
+Think about what would happen if your kayak sinks or blows away.
 What if the paddle float fails or blows away.
 What if your hands become too numb to function.
 In this photo the paddler has a grip on the kayak but no tether.
 In rough water it could easily be knocked from her grasp.
-The water is cold enough for a drysuit, which has been purged of most of its air, and the paddler has no hand protection.
+The water is cold enough for a drysuit, which has been aggressively purged of most of its air, and the paddler has no hand protection.

 What If You're Chilled on The Beach or at The Takeout?

-Another issue is that when you stop for a lunch break or get to the takeout and are getting your gear ready to head home, you're no longer producing as much heat by exercising.
-This drop in heat production can be so dramatic that within 5 minutes a person can be cold enough to start shivering.
+A related issue can arise with a wetsuit or drysuit when you stop for a lunch break or reach the takeout.
+You're no longer producing heat by exercising.
+If you're not wearing enough insulation underneath your drysuit, or your wetsuit isn't thick enough, this drop in heat production can sometimes be so dramatic that within 5 - 10 minutes you can be cold enough to start shivering.

-How fast you get chilled depends on your insulation and how warm you felt when you were exercising.
-If you were just barely warm enough or even a little cold, then you're going to feel a lot colder when you stop exercising.
+How fast you get chilled, or whether you get chilled at all, depends on your insulation and how warm you felt when you were exercising.
+If you were just barely warm enough or even a little cold, then you're going to feel a lot colder shortly after you stop exercising.

 Solving The Problem

-The solution is to stop both the windchill and the evaporation.
-Any item of clothing that’s water resistant will do this and help to keep you warm.
+The wetsuit solution is to stop the evaporation of moisture from the neoprene surface - a process that is accelerated by wind.
+Any item of clothing that’s wind and water resistant will cut windchill, eliminate evaporation, and help to keep you warm.
 Wearing rain pants over the lower half of your wetsuit is also effective at eliminating windchill and evaporation when paddling a sit-on-top.

 A contractor garbage bag will also do the job.
-I carry several of them in case I need to help other paddlers.
+I carry five of them in case I need to help other paddlers.
 They’re inexpensive, durable, and they don’t take up much room in a drybag.
 If you want head and neck as well as torso protection, you can quickly cut out a face hole - and holes for the person's arms as well.
+It's a very flexible solution.

 What About Space Blankets?